KhrystynaDubovyk/sdl_requirements/detailed_docs/Wiki/0249_capabilities.md

 ---

-#### Scenario 5:  SDL continues launching sequence if capabilities sent fom HMI are already present in `HMICapabilitiesCacheFile` file
+#### Scenario 5:  SDL does not overwrite the capabilities sent from HMI if they are already present in `HMICapabilitiesCacheFile` file

 **Given**  Receiving HMI response for any of the UI/VR/TTS/Buttons/VehicleInfo/Navigation/RC capabilities